typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

                             ^
 ```

-The return type of `brokenTwoInits` "forgot" the index, `lu.type`.
+The return type of `brokenTwoInits` “forgot” the index, `lu.type`.

 ## Getting two needles without a universe

-When we pass a `LittleUniverse` to the above functions, we're also
+When we pass a `LittleUniverse` to the above functions, we’re also
 kind of passing in a constraint on the singleton type created by the
 argument variable.
-That's how we know that the returned `u.Needle` is
+That’s how we know that the returned `u.Needle` is
 a perfectly acceptable `lu.Needle` in the caller scope, when we pass
 `lu` as the universe.